speechwellness/SpeechWellness-1_Baseline/README.md

-# Baseline for SpeechWellness-1 Challenge
+# Baseline for the 1st SpeechWellness Challenge

-This repository provides the baseline implementation for the SpeechWellness Challenge.
+This repository provides the implementation of the baselines for the 1st SpeechWellness Challenge.
 Participants can refer to the baseline and associated resources to build and evaluate their models.

 ## Reference Paper

-For more details about the challenge data, baseline method and result, please refer to the paper (arxiv url)
+For more details about the challenge data, baseline methods and results, please refer to the paper (arxiv url)

 ## Test Result Submission

-To submit test results, organize your predictions in a JSON file formatted as a dictionary with the structure: {id: prediction}.
-See the ```sample.json``` file in this repository for example.
+To submit test results, please organize your predictions in a JSON file formatted as a dictionary with the structure: {id: prediction}.
+See the [sample.json](https://github.com/speechwellness/SpeechWellness-1_Baseline/blob/main/sample.json) for example.

 ## Code Usage